-- 10. A school shall not permit its personnel to engage in recruiting activities in settings where prospective students cannot reasonably be expected to make informed and considered enrollment decisions such as in or near welfare offices, unemployment lines, food stamp centers, homeless shelters, or other similar settings.
+- 8. A school has in place policies and procedures and takes reasonable steps to ensure that its representatives do not make false, exaggerated, or misleading statements about the school, its personnel, its training, its services, or its accredited status and to ensure that its representatives do not make explicit or implicit promises of employment or salary prospects to prospective students. - 9.
+A school internally reviews and evaluates its recruiting policies and procedures and the performance of representatives involved in recruiting activities for compliance with accrediting standards and applicable law and regulation at least once annually and maintains documentation of the review and evaluation.
+The Commission, at its discretion, may require a school to audit its recruiting activities for compliance with accreditation standards or applicable law and regulation using a qualified independent third-party that is approved by the Commission prior to the verification review being conducted. - 10.
+A school shall not permit its representatives to engage in recruiting activities in settings where prospective students cannot reasonably be expected to make informed and considered enrollment decisions such as in or near welfare offices, unemployment lines, food stamp centers, homeless shelters, or other similar settings.
 A school may, however, engage in recruiting activities at employment opportunity centers operated under government auspices, provided that the school has permission to do so and that all other recruitment and admissions requirements are met. - 11.
 A school shall not permit the payment of cash or other similar consideration to any prospective student as an inducement to enroll. - 12.
-A school shall not permit its personnel whose primary responsibilities include recruiting and admissions activities to assist prospective students in completing application forms for financial aid. - 13.
-A school shall not permit personnel whose primary responsibilities include recruiting and admissions activities to become involved in admission testing or admission decisions, including signing and accepting the enrollment agreement. - 14.
+A school shall not permit its representatives whose primary responsibilities include recruiting and admissions activities to assist prospective students in completing application forms for financial aid. - 13.
+A school shall not permit representatives whose primary responsibilities include recruiting and admissions activities to become involved in admission testing or admission decisions, including signing and accepting the enrollment agreement. - 14.
 A school clearly identifies itself in all advertising, promotional materials, and contacts made with prospective students. - 15.
-A school provides the applicant with a receipt for any money collected. - 16.
+A school provides an applicant for enrollment with a receipt for any money collected. - 16.
 School personnel do not discredit other schools or influence any student to leave another school by falsely imputing to another school dishonorable conduct, inability to perform contracts, or questionable credit standing; making other false representations; falsely disparaging the character, nature, quality, value, or scope of another school's program of instruction or services; or demeaning another school's students.